How long does it take for a roof of gum graft to heal?

 Gum grafting involves carefully placing a small amount of new tissue in an area where little or no gum tissue currently exists — typically recommended to prevent further gum recession or to cover root surfaces of your teeth that have become exposed.

-READ ALSO: What angle has a tangent of 0?
+READ ALSO: What do you call a group of pegasus?

 Do gum grafts last forever?